caioleitao/simulation-2d/README.md

 	    sudo make
 	    sudo make install

- 5. **After installation you can run each project part in different termina**l:
+ 5. **After installation you can run each project part in different terminal**:

 		ctrl + alt + T
 	    rcssserver